ElementsProject/elementsproject.github.io/blockchain-or-sidechain/index.md

 ### When to use a Blockchain

-A blockchain is an inherently inefficient means of data storage when compared to centralised database solutions.
+A blockchain is an inherently inefficient means of data storage when compared to centralized database solutions.
 This inefficiency is a price worth paying only if you genuinly require the properties that a blockchain offers.
 It is important to correctly evaluate the requirements of your proposed system before deciding on a blockchain based solution.

 ##### Note: If your requirements do not necessitate it, implementing a blockchain based system will be counterproductive.